adshhzy/Viewer/README.md

 https://github.com/adshhzy/Multitopo

 When you visualizing the multi-labeled surface (.suf), you can slide the label slider to visualize surface of different labels (maniford surfaces).
 When the slider get to -1 (leftmost), you will see the non-maniford surface network that divided the space into different labels.
+Check or uncheck the FlipMaterial checkbox to see the adjacent relationship of different labels.

 For further questions about the code and the paper, please contact Zhiyang Huang at adshhzy@gmail.com or zhiyang.huang@wustl.edu (might be invalid after he graduated).